Khone Phapheng Falls: Navigable efforts

 Because the Khone Falls stop the Mekong river from carrying boat traffic to and from China, French colonialists in the late 19th century made repeated attempts to navigate the falls.
-Their efforts failed, which led to the construction of the Don Det – Don Khon narrow gauge railway on Don Det and Don Khon islands.
+Their efforts failed, which led to the construction of the Don Det–Don Khon railway on Don Det and Don Khon islands.

 Wildlife

 Hemimyzon khonensis, a species of hillstream loach, is known from a single specimen collected in the Mekong at the Khone Falls.
 The falls are home to the plabuck, an endangered species of catfish said to be the largest freshwater fish in the world.
 The plabuck is alleged to reach lengths of 3 m and weights of up to 646 lb.